spryker/spryker-docs/docs/marketplace/dev/howtos/how-to-extend-gui-table.md

     link: docs/marketplace/dev/howtos/how-to-add-new-guitable-filter-type.html
 ---

-This article describes how to extend an existing Gui table in the Merchant Portal.
+This document describes how to extend an existing Gui table in the Merchant Portal.
 With this step by step instructions you will learn how to extend a Gui table with a new text column and a new select filter.

 ## Prerequisites